Best Legal Studies colleges in Alabama

 Birmingham, AL

 Shelton State Community College offers 1 Legal Studies degree programs.
-It's a small, public, two-year college in a small city.
+It's a small, public, two-year college in a midsize city.

 Auburn University